-Jill is a parent carer from Camden and has been a member of the team at Camden Carers since 2008.
+Jill is a parent carer and a former member of the team at Camden Carers.
 Here, Jill shares her insights on the benefits of assertiveness and how to nurture our own assertiveness.

 Assertiveness and our caring role